Retrieval-Augmented Generation for Natural Language Processing: A Survey: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated great success in various fields, benefiting from their huge amount of parameters that store knowledge.
+{Large language models (LLMs) have achieved strong empirical performance in various fields, benefiting from their huge amount of parameters that store knowledge.
 However, LLMs still suffer from several key issues, such as hallucination problems, knowledge update issues, and lacking domain-specific expertise.
-The appearance of retrieval-augmented generation (RAG), which leverages an external knowledge database to augment LLMs, makes up those drawbacks of LLMs.
-This paper reviews all significant techniques of RAG, especially in the retriever and the retrieval fusions.
-Besides, tutorial codes are provided for implementing the representative techniques in RAG.
-This paper further discusses the RAG training, including RAG with/without datastore update.
-Then, we introduce the application of RAG in representative natural language processing tasks and industrial scenarios.
-Finally, this paper discusses the future directions and challenges of RAG for promoting its development.
+The appearance of retrieval-augmented generation (RAG), which leverages an external knowledge base to augment LLMs, mitigates these limitations.
+This paper presents a systematic review of RAG techniques for natural language processing (NLP), with a focus on retrievers and retrieval fusions.
+We introduce a novel taxonomy of retrieval fusions, such as query-based, logits-based, latent, and parametric fusion, and provide structured comparisons across accessibility, efficiency, and use cases.
+The paper further examines RAG applications across diverse NLP tasks, discusses evaluation methodologies and benchmark limitations, and analyzes training paradigms with and without knowledge base updates.
+Finally, we explore industrial deployment considerations and identify emerging challenges and future directions, including security, efficiency, and graph-based retrieval.}